rschristopher/rschristopher.github.io/src/custody/imperfect-metaphors.md

   b --> in-2
 ```

-One output has `0.001 Bitcoin`, and another with `0.005 Bitcoin`.
+One output has `0.001 Bitcoin`, and another with `0.005 Bitcoin`
+ (for simplicity, this is ignoring transaction fees).

 Your private key can access the output with `0.005 Bitcoin`,
  and someone else has the private key to access the output with `0.001 Bitcoin`.
-The output at `0.005 Bitcoin` has an address known as a *change address*.
+The output at `0.005 Bitcoin` uses a *change address*.
 The original transaction output of 0.006 Bitcoin is already spent,
  and your Bitcoin is only available in the new *unspent transaction outputs*.